athos-ribeiro/personal-blog/README.md

 This is the repository for my personal blog.

-You can find it at athosribeiro.com
+You can find it at athoscr.me

 ## How did you do it?